SecKiller/shodan-netwavecamera-scanner/README.md

 # shodan-netwavecamera-scanner

-Shodanwave is a tool for exploring and obtaining information from cameras specifically Netwave IP Camera.
+Shodan netwave scanner is a tool for exploring and obtaining information from cameras specifically Netwave IP Camera.
 The tool uses a search engine called shodan that makes it easy to search for cameras online.

 What does the tool to?
 Look, a list!